Saratoga Springs, New York: Economy

-Saratoga Springs regards tourism as an industry during the warmer climate weather which becomes heightened around the season that the Saratoga Race Course becomes open to the general population.

 The Saratoga Spring Water Co. (a division of BlueTriton Brands) is located on Geyser Road.
 Operating since 1872, this sparkling water has also been served at multiple presidential inaugurations in Washington, D.C., most recently for Barack Obama's second inauguration in 2013.
 It was also served to participants at the 2023 APEC Summit in San Francisco.

 Arts and culture

 The Saratoga Performing Arts Center (SPAC) is a covered outdoor amphitheater located on the grounds of the Saratoga Spa State Park, with a capacity of 5,000 in reserved seating and 20,000+ on its general admission lawn area.
 SPAC is the summer home of the Philadelphia Orchestra and the New York City Ballet, and has hosted a weekend-long jazz festival since 1978.
 Since 2006, the Saratoga Native American Festival has been held on SPAC grounds each fall.

 Museums in the area include the National Museum of Dance and Hall of Fame, the National Museum of Racing and Hall of Fame, the Tang Teaching Museum and the Saratoga Automobile Museum.The singer Don McLean was a frequent performer there early in his career.

 Saratoga Springs is home to Yaddo, a 400 acre artists' community, founded by Wall Street financier Spencer Trask and his wife, author Katrina Trask.
 Since its inception in 1900, Yaddo has hosted 68 authors who later won the Pulitzer Prize and one Nobel Prize winner, Saul Bellow.
 Leonard Bernstein, Truman Capote, Aaron Copland, Sylvia Plath, and David Sedaris have all been artists-in-residence.